-I wonder if the saying according to which it’s more valuable to know how to keep quiet than to speak, is always valid…
+I wonder if the saying that it’s more valuable to know how to keep quiet than to speak is always valid…

-- Some people speak from experience, while others don’t speak precisely due to their experience.
+- Some people speak from experience, while others don’t say precisely due to their expertise.

-- Wise men conceal their skillfulness, while the mouth of the reckless approaches desolation.
+- Wise men conceal their skillfulness during the mouth of the reckless approaches to desolation.
 (Proverbs 10:15)

-- A fool who says nothing is no different from a scholar who keeps quiet.
+- A fool who says nothing is different from a scholar who keeps quiet.
 (Moliere)

 - He who keeps quiet does a lot of work.
 (Romanian Proverb)